topno-dev/NodeJsAssignment_Giggle/README.md

 # 🎥 Gigglle Challenge Backend (Node.js + Express.js)

-This is a lightweight backend implementation for a simplified challenge submission flow used in the **Gigglle** app.
+This is a backend implementation for a simplified challenge submission flow used in the **Gigglle** app.
 It supports uploading videos, selecting stickers, previewing content, and submitting entries with simulated moderation.
+It also incorporates a frontend webpage / html using ejs to simplify testing the code.
+All the requests can be accessed from this frontend along with it being accessible by Postman requests. cURL have been stored in the curl.txt for speedy testing.

 ## ⚙️ Setup Instructions